-A. All determinations of required land dedication shall be based upon review of the developers' plat or plan application, in accordance with Chapter 212 of the Texas Local Government Code, submitted through the City of Fort Worth's Development Services Department to the Park & Recreation Department.
-Failure to indicate proposed park dedications on the submitted plat or plan application shall be sufficient grounds for the Plan Commission to deny a concept plan or preliminary plat.
+- 2. Multi-Family 2.0 Persons/Unit - D. Where a subdivision plat is submitted indicating multi-family residential development, and a table of information is not provided indicating the number of dwelling units, the City shall assume the highest density allowed in the zoning classification to be applied to the property by which to determine projected population in order to determine park dedication policy requirements. - E. All determinations of required land dedication shall be based upon review of all preliminary subdivision plats submitted through the City of Fort Worth's Planning and Development Department to the Park & Recreation Department.
+Failure to indicate proposed park dedications on the submitted preliminary plat shall be sufficient grounds for the Plan Commission to deny a concept plan or preliminary plat.
 Upon final agreement between the Park & Recreation Department and the Developer/Owner regarding mutually acceptable parkland, such land shall be indicated on the revised preliminary plat and final plat.
-Such park property shall be conveyed by General Warranty Deed, or special warranty deed with a title policy, before the Neighborhood Based Park fees are reimbursed to the Developer.
-Submission of park dedication documents is required for final plat.
-Park dedication documents include: (1) a general warranty deed or a special warranty deed with a title policy; (2) a metes and bounds description of the park dedication property; (3) a survey plat of the park property only; (4) an abstractors certificate that indicates that the Developer has clear title to the property and the legal ability to deliver the title to the City of Fort Worth; and (5) an environmental statement that indicates that the park site is free of environmental contamination or hazards.
+Such park property shall be conveyed by General Warranty Deed before the Neighborhood Based Park fees are reimbursed to the

+Developer.
+Submission of park dedication documents is required for final plat and Multi-Family Development Site Plan release.
+Park dedication documents include: (1) a general warranty deed; (2) a metes and bounds description of the park dedication property; (3) a survey plat of the park property only; (4) an abstractors certificate that indicates that the Developer has clear title to the property and the legal ability to deliver the title to the City of Fort Worth; and (5) an environmental statement that indicates that the park site is free of environmental contamination or hazards.
 The Park & Recreation Department can provide Developers with example documents for use in meeting this submission requirement.